Floating-point arithmetic: Minimizing the effect of accuracy problems

+A numerical analysis of the algorithm reveals that if the following non-obvious change to the line z = y / (z - 1.0); is made:

-Z = log(Z) / (Z - 1.0);
+z = log(z) / (z - 1.0);

 then the algorithm becomes numerically stable and can compute to full double precision.

 To maintain the properties of such carefully constructed numerically stable programs, careful handling by the compiler is required.
 Certain "optimizations" that compilers might make (for example, reordering operations) can work against the goals of well-behaved software.
 There is some controversy about the failings of compilers and language designs in this area: C99 is an example of a language where such optimizations are carefully specified to maintain numerical precision.
 See the external references at the bottom of this article.

 A detailed treatment of the techniques for writing high-quality floating-point software is beyond the scope of this article, and the reader is referred to, and the other references at the bottom of this article.
 Kahan suggests several rules of thumb that can substantially decrease by orders of magnitude the risk of numerical anomalies, in addition to, or in lieu of, a more careful numerical analysis.
 These include: as noted above, computing all expressions and intermediate results in the highest precision supported in hardware (a common rule of thumb is to carry twice the precision of the desired result, i.e. compute in double precision for a final single-precision result, or in double extended or quad precision for up to double-precision results); and rounding input data and results to only the precision required and supported by the input data (carrying excess precision in the final result beyond that required and supported by the input data can be misleading, increases storage cost and decreases speed, and the excess bits can affect convergence of numerical procedures: notably, the first form of the iterative example given below converges correctly when using this rule of thumb).
 Brief descriptions of several additional issues and techniques follow.

 As decimal fractions can often not be exactly represented in binary floating-point, such arithmetic is at its best when it is simply being used to measure real-world quantities over a wide range of scales (such as the orbital period of a moon around Saturn or the mass of a proton), and at its worst when it is expected to model the interactions of quantities expressed as decimal strings that are expected to be exact.
 An example of the latter case is financial calculations.
 For this reason, financial software tends not to use a binary floating-point number representation.
 The "decimal" data type of the C# and Python programming languages, and the decimal formats of the IEEE 754-2008 standard, are designed to avoid the problems of binary floating-point representations when applied to human-entered exact decimal values, and make the arithmetic always behave as expected when numbers are printed in decimal.